 Now that you’re sold on this cauliflower recipe, let’s look at how we create this simple side dish.
 Start by bringing a large pot of salted water to a boil.
 While you’re waiting for the water to boil wash your potatoes and cauliflower.
 Once boiling, add the potatoes and cauliflower and allow them to cook for 8-10 minutes or until soft.
 Drain the potatoes and cauliflower in a colander and set the water aside, you may need it later.
-Add the potatoes and cauliflower to a blender with milk, half and half, salt, and pepper to taste.
-Blend all ingredients together until you reach a desired consistency.
-You may need to add some of the reserved cooking water if more liquid is needed.

 Once all your ingredients are well blended and your cauliflower mashed potatoes are complete, feel free to add additional toppings of your choice.
 Or place them on the side for your friends or family to add at their discretion.
 These toppings can include extra roasted garlic, cheese, sour cream, butter, chives, or other mashed potato toppings.